 Although Rabat is a cosmopolitan city, Moroccan society remains fairly conservative, thus a certain degree of modesty is recommended.
 Summers are fairly hot while winters can be quite cold, with temperatures below freezing not uncommon in Morocco.
 While it doesn’t go below freezing in Rabat except on very rare occasions, the winters feel very cold because of high humidity and the lack of central heating in most homes.

 Students may travel independently during the program.
-Students must provide AMIDEAST staff with a Travel Information Form at least one week prior to their first day of travel.
+Students must provide AMIDEAST staff with a Travel Information Form at least one week prior to their first day of travel outside of the country or 24 hours prior to travel outside the host city.
 Students may travel during the weekends or in between sessions, but are not permitted to miss class for travel.
 Although travel outside the country is permitted, students must notify AMIDEAST of travel and AMIDEAST may strongly discourage travel to particular areas of the region.
-Students who fail to follow these guidelines may be dismissed from the program and will be sent home at their own expense, with no refunds given.
+Students who fail to follow these guidelines will be dismissed from the program and may be sent home at their own expense, with no refunds given.

 Upon arrival, all students are supplied with a mobile phone, local number, and a small number of minutes for calling.
 These are pay-as-you-go phones, so when the initial allocation of minutes runs out you will have to buy a top-up card either from the mobile provider at a company store or from one of the many kiosks (“hanoot”) and small stores that sell them.
 The phone, along with the charger, must be returned to AMIDEAST at the end of your term.
 Most participants prefer to text each other and use Skype for international calls as calls can be relatively expensive to make on the pay-as-you-go phones.